ahobsonsayers/twitchets/README.md

 ## How does the event name matching/similarity work?

-You can see more about how this works in the [twigots readme here](https://github.com/ahobsonsayers/twigots#how-does-the-event-name-matchingsimilarity-work)
+You can see more about how this works in the [twigots readme here](https://github.com/ahobsonsayers/twigots#how-does-the-event-name-matchingsimilarity-work).

 ## Why the name twitchets?

-Because I feel like sometimes you need to have twitch like reactions to snap up tickets on Twickets before someone else gets them - which this tool helps you do.
+Because I feel like sometimes you need to have twitch-like reactions to snap up tickets on Twickets before someone else gets them - which this tool helps you do.
 Therefore the mangling together of **twitch** and **Twickets** seemed fun and appropriate.

 [![Hits](https://hits.sh/github.com/ahobsonsayers/twitchets.svg?view=today-total&label=Visitors%20Day%20%2F%20Total)](https://hits.sh/github.com/ahobsonsayers/twitchets/)